Micky373/end_to_end_sentiment_analysis/README.md

 > Then go and on the terminal put this link (http://localhost:5000/)

-> Then put any text in the text area then click analyse
+> Then put any text in the text area then click submit

 > Then the result will be shown shortly